HasteGaming/classic/docs/charter.md

     - Preparation
     - Participation
     - Performance
+  - Raiders should assist the Loot Council by filling out the current phase gear listing for their class, and work with Class Champions to optimize choices.
+  - Can include a person's alternate meaningful raid toon.
+    - This character provides as much to the raid as any main.
+    - This character for loot considerations is equal to other Raiders.
+    - This must be approved and nominated by the Class Champion of the alts class.
 - Veteran
       - A casual rank within the guild for those who have completed an expansion with Haste.
 - ALT